Puja Services and Offerings

 An age-old Buddhist tradition, donating robes and clothing to the ordained creates a very auspicious connection and generates our own merit needed for good practice.

 Robes and clothing are donated to the ordained on your or your loved one’s behalf.
-Please specify how many robes you would like to offer.
+Please specify how many robes you would like there to be offered.